truemail-rb/truemail/README.md

   # Optional parameter.
 SMTP port number.
 It is equal to 25 by default.
   config.smtp_port = 2525

   # Optional parameter.
-This option will provide to use smtp fail fast behaviour.
+This option will provide to use smtp fail fast behavior.
 When
   # smtp_fail_fast = true it means that Truemail ends smtp validation session after first
   # attempt on the first mx server in any fail cases (network connection/timeout error,
   # smtp validation error).
 This feature helps to reduce total time of SMTP validation